MillionConcepts/pdr/docs/supported_datasets.md

 #### Juno
   - JUGN EDRs *note: most will open from PDS4 .xml labels only; RSRs open more efficiently from PDS3 labels*
+#### IHW
+  - Version 1.0 of Halley data from ASTR, IRSN (except filter curves and spectroscopy data), LSPN (subsampled images only), NNSN, and PPN
+  - NNSN Halley images version 1.0 and 2.0 (excluding the V1.0 addenda dataset, which is officially supported)
 #### LROC
   - Anaglyphs
   - NAC DTM without labels (under EXTRAS folder at LROC mission node)